 The book sells for between $10 and $15, depending on how Amazon is feeling, which means I earn about $1 per sale, plus-or-minus 20¢.
 In the six years since it was originally published, it’s sold about 90,000 copies, meaning I’ve easily earned out my advance, and I get checks once or twice a year from the publisher (checks that get smaller each time).

-For The Coaching Habit, I had to invest a bunch of money upfront (more about that above) and had to spend a bunch of money on the launch and ongoing marketing (more about that below).
+For The Coaching Habit, I had to invest a bunch of money upfront and had to spend a bunch of money on the launch and ongoing marketing (more about that below).
 However, the economics of this book, if I can sell it, are much better.
-It costs me between $1.50 and $2.00 a copy to print it.
+It costs me between $1.50 and $2.00 a copy to self-publish it in print.
 It costs me money for shipping and storage.
 Our distributors pay us 60 percent of the sale price.
 The book sells for between $11 and $15, so that means I earn between about $4 and $6 for each print copy sold.
 The Kindle version sells for $5, and we get 70 percent of that from Amazon, so about $3.50 per copy sold.
 That’s anywhere between 300 and 500 percent more than I’d get with a traditional publisher!

 So what to take from this?
-Self-publishing can definitely be the better deal, but you need some money to invest up front, and it’s only a better deal if you’re actually selling copies of your book.
+Self-publishing can definitely be the better deal, but the cost of self-publishing a book upfront can be hefty, and it’s only a better deal if you’re actually selling copies of your book.
 Don’t forget, most books don’t sell.
 (An industry rule of thumb is that 93 percent of books published sell less than 1,000 copies.)

 The time to think about launching and marketing your book is not when you’ve finally got the thing written.
 It’s as soon as the idea for writing a book crosses your mind.